keesiemeijer/php-basics-tutorial/README.md

 $animals['dog']['toy'] = 'tennisball';
 ```

-This is the value of the `$animals` varable after updating.
+This is the value of the `$animals` varable after updating it with the new `toy` key.

 ```php
 array(